Fix Missing Dll Files in Windows 10 & Learn what Causes that

 For example, programs use a DLL file to find the free space on a hard drive, locate a file in a particular directory, etc.

-If a DLL file which is needed by a certain program is missing from your computer, you won’t be able to run that program, and you’ll receive an error message.
+If a DLL file that is needed by a certain program is missing from your computer, you won’t be able to run that program, and you’ll receive an error message.

 Let’s now see what to do if a DLL file is missing from your computer.

-Solution 1 – Run SFC Scanner
+2. Run SFC Scanner

 - Right-click on the Start Menu button, and choose Command Prompt (Admin).